China-Pacific relations: Fiji

 Fiji recognises the People's Republic of China.
 Fiji was the first Pacific Island country to establish diplomatic relations with China, in 1975.
 Fiji's current ambassador to China is Sir James Ah Koy.
 China's ambassador to Fiji is Cai Jinbiao.

 Among the Pacific Island countries, Fiji was, in 2010, the second largest importer of Chinese exports, after Papua New Guinea, and had a trade deficit of A$127m in its trade relations with China.

 Fiji's foreign policy under Prime Minister Laisenia Qarase (2000–2006) was (in the latter's own words) to "look north" – i.e., strengthen its relations with Asia in general and China in particular.
 Qarase stated: "We look now for new markets, where there is flexibility of entry and a readiness to meet the export needs of small, isolated island countries.
 This is what we would like to engage on with China as we increasingly look north for the answers to our trade and investment aspirations."

-In 2005, Taiwanese President Chen Shui-bian visited Fiji, where he was greeted by government delegates with "full traditional Fijian ceremony of welcome" – although he did not meet his counterpart President Ratu Josefa Iloilovatu Uluivuda, nor Prime Minister Qarase.
-Ambassador Cai expressed China's "disappointment" at Fiji for having authorised the visit.
-Later that year, relations were slightly strained once more when Fiji supported Taiwan's wish to join the World Health Organization.
-Nonetheless, Qarase's government did not vary from its official recognition of the "One China" policy.

 Following the military coup in Fiji in December 2006, the PRC distanced itself from the Western nations which condemned the overthrow of Qarase's government.
 Chinese Ministry of Foreign Affairs deputy director general Deng Hongbo stated:

 "We have always respected Fiji's status as an independent nation and we have called on the other countries to do the same and reconsider their attitudes towards Fiji and the current situation in the country."

 The post-coup "interim government" led by Commodore Frank Bainimarama has continued Qarase's "look north" policy.
 In July 2007, Finance Minister Mahendra Chaudhry responded to the contrast between Western criticism and Chinese support for Bainimarama's government: